Bruno Sammartino: First World Heavyweight Championship reign (1963–1971)

-After the first WWWF World Champion, Nature Boy Buddy Rogers, was hospitalized three times in April 1963 for chest pains, Vince McMahon, Sr. and Toots Mondt made a command decision to make an emergency title switch.
-Between Antonino Rocca and Bruno Sammartino they went with the younger Sammartino who was 28 years old at the time.
+After the first WWWF World Champion, Nature Boy Buddy Rogers, was hospitalized three times in April 1963 for chest pains, Vince McMahon Sr. and Toots Mondt made a command decision to make an emergency title switch.
+Between Antonino Rocca and Bruno Sammartino they went with the younger Sammartino who was 27 years old at the time.
 The match was scheduled to be concluded quickly so as not to risk Buddy's health any further.
 Promoters Mondt and McMahon Sr. cleared up Sammartino's suspension by paying his $500 fine, allowing him to return to wrestling in the United States.
 Sammartino won the title on May 17, 1963, defeating Rogers in 48 seconds.
 Sammartino and Rogers faced each other two months later at Madison Square Garden in a tag team match, with Rogers and Johnny Barend defeating Sammartino and Bobo Brazil by 2 falls to 1.
 Rogers pinned Sammartino for the third and deciding fall.
 Rogers retired prior to their scheduled title rematch on October 4, 1963, in Jersey City, New Jersey's Roosevelt Stadium.
 Sammartino instead that night had his first match against new number one contender, Gorilla Monsoon.
-Because Monsoon won the match by disqualification, thus Sammartino retained his belt.
+Because Monsoon won the match by disqualification, Sammartino retained his belt.

-On December 8, 1969, he teamed with Tony Marino to win the WWWF International Tag Team Championship by defeating The Rising Suns (Tanaka and Mitsu Arakawa).
+On December 8, 1969, he teamed with Tony Marino to win the WWF International Tag Team Championship by defeating The Rising Suns (Tanaka and Mitsu Arakawa).
 Company policy meant that Sammartino could not hold two championships simultaneously, so he was replaced by Victor Rivera.
 Sammartino held the WWWF World Heavyweight Championship for seven years, eight months, and one day (2,803 days).
 On January 18, 1971, Sammartino lost the championship at Madison Square Garden to Ivan Koloff.
 Sammartino recalled the shocked silence that greeted the result, remarking he thought he had damaged his ears.
 Later that year, he won the International Tag Team Championship for the second time by teaming with Dominic DeNucci.
 Sammartino took a hiatus from the company in 1971 and 1972 working in Japan, and various territories.